 He worked as a janitor and a gas station attendant … yet he died a multimillionaire.

 His formula for building wealth was simple: He bought stocks he read about in The Wall Street Journal.
-Doesn’t get any harder than that.

-In this video, I discuss:
+In this video, I talk about:

 - Three crucial steps that will contribute to your growing wealth.

 - One useful tip that will simplify the way you choose stocks.

 You, as David, have two huge advantages in your battle against Goliath — the stock market.

 Don’t take your advantages and turn them into disadvantages.
 Instead, use them to the maximum.